 Romero’s The Crazies was about a bio-engineered disease outbreak in a small town, which is then overrun by ineffectual government stooges in hazmat gear, their incompetence perpetually worsening the situation.
 The bio-weapon was called “Trixie,” and it drove victims mad with irrational behavior.
 The remake uses much the same approach, using the basic setup of the original as a foundation but borrowing from Romero’s zombie-themed fare to enhance the horror element.
 The citizens of the peaceful farming town of Ogden Marsh suddenly begin to behave strangely; they retreat into catatonia, become pale and veiny, and then lash out in violent rages.
 They become something between “the infected” from 28 Days Later and the undead from Night of the Living Dead, complete with yellow eyes and blood streaming from every orifice, but they lack any desire to munch human flesh.

 The story follows Sheriff David Dutton (Timothy Olyphant, in another likable, muted role), a straight-arrow lawman whose peaceful Iowa town suddenly develops a few problems.
 When the first citizens begin to show signs of infection, he and Deputy Clank (Joe Anderson) chalk it up to coincidence—that is, until they find a downed military plane submerged in a bog.
 Dutton worries that the place might’ve contaminated the water supply.
 Too bad the ignorant mayor won’t budge and let him shut the supply down.
-Of course, Dutton shuts the water off anyway, but the government has already begun their merciless quarantine by that time.
+Of course, Dutton shuts the water off anyway, but the government has already begun its merciless quarantine by that time.
 Cell phones and the internet are offline.
 All vehicles are rendered useless by car boots.
 No one can escape.
 Dutton returns home to his pregnant wife Judy (Radha Mitchell), the town’s doctor, and when he does, they’re captured by government goons and thrown into a makeshift processing center.
 The story progresses when the quarantine breaks and the entire town becomes a madhouse for the disease’s victims.
 Meanwhile, Dutton and a few survivors try to slip past the military while avoiding the crazed townsfolk.